rauc/rauc/docs/reference.rst

   active slots, so that the inactive one can be selected as the update target.
   The parent slot is referenced using the form ``<slot-class>.<idx>``.

+``mounted``
+  Setting this entry to ``true`` tells RAUC to umount the slot before updating it, and to remount it when done.
+Used for slots that are mounted at boot by the system.

 ``readonly``
   Marks the slot as existing but not updatable.
 May be used for sanity checking or informative purpose.
 A ``readonly`` slot cannot be a target slot.